Proving Damages for Breach of Covenants Not to Compete or Solicit, Confidentiality, and Fiduciary Duty

 - When can and should an employer go after a former employee’s new employer for damages for breach of a restrictive covenant?

 - What remedies and damages are available when the wrongdoing occurs outside the United States?

-- How can employers draft enforceable covenants to maximize potential damages?
+- How can employers draft enforceable covenants to maximize potential damages and equitable remedies?